 John L Worley Jr. is a well known jazz musician, trumpeter and teacher in the San Francisco Bay Area.
 His love for jazz and in particular, the trumpet, permeates his work and life.
 Find out more about his musical contributions and upcoming shows here.

-Keep an eye out in my calendar for my upcoming gigs, the MILES OF BLUE project at the San Jose Summerfest, Pete Escovedo Latin Jazz Orchestra at the Monterey Jazz Festival, Frankie Valli and the Four Seasons at Wente Winery and the green Center in Rohnert Park as well as new dates with Lila Downs at The Fillmore, Villa Montalvo Gardens Theater and the Greek Theater in Los Angeles.
+Keep an eye out in my calendar for my upcoming gigs with Pete Escovedo's Latin Jazz Orchestra at the Monterey Jazz Festival and Filoli Gardens, Frankie Valli and the Four Seasons at Wente Winery and the Green Center in Rohnert Park as well as new dates with Lila Downs at The Fillmore, Villa Montalvo Gardens Theater and the Greek Theater in Los Angeles.

 *Here's some info about some fun gigs that we did earlier in the year

 On Thursday, June 12th.
 6-8pm I played a Solo Trumpet performance for the Alan Rath Exhibit at the San Jose Museum of Modern Art.
 He created a kinetic robotic sculpture that reacted to motion.
 It was a lot like improvising with modern dancers.
 It was a career highlight for me.
 I improvised for 90 minutes while the exhibit reacted to the movement around it.
 This was made possible by San Jose Jazz and the museum.